-Casino rooms are usually banned in Japan, the only means of betting we have in Japan are lotteries, horse racing, sports betting and the famous traditional pachinko.
+Casino rooms are usually banned in japan, the only betting methods we have in Japan are lotteries, horse racing, sports betting and the famous and traditional pachinko.

-At one time or another we've received some news that some billion dollar company is investing billions in casino resorts in Japan, but so far nothing has materialized between us.
+At one time or another, we get some news that some billion dollar company is investing billions in casino resorts in Japan, but until today nothing concrete has appeared between us.

-In this article, we'll look at some alternatives that resemble casino rooms for those looking to play poker and other traditional games of chance for fun without putting their bank account at risk.
+In this article we are going to know some alternatives that resemble casino rooms for those looking to play poker and other traditional games of chance for fun without putting their bank account at risk.

 Pachinko are casinos, but not

-When we talk about casinos in Japan the first thing that comes to mind are Pachinko, ball-operated slot machines, which can be exchanged for prizes, usually Otaku products.
+When we talk about casinos in Japan, the first thing that comes to mind are Pachinko, slot machines that work with marbles, which can be exchanged for prizes, usually otaku products.

-The Pachinko are ubiquitous in Japan and are huge and well-publicized buildings, but they can't be called casinos, though many trade their marbles for cash in clandestine places.
+Pachinko are everywhere in Japan and they are huge and highly publicized buildings, but they can't be called casinos, although many exchange their marbles for money in clandestine places.

-The definition of casino in this article mainly refers to houses where we have games with craps, cards and poker, as well as slot machines that involve chips and money.
-We will not include pachinko in our guide, so we recommend reading our guide about pachinko to understand more.
+The definition of casino in this article mainly refers to houses where we have games with dice, cards and poker, as well as slot machines that involve chips and money.
+We will not include pachinko in our guide, so we recommend reading our pachinko guide to understand more.

 Alternatives to Casino Lounges

-Since casino gambling is banned in Japan, the only alternatives are clandestine forms or legal means of betting such as horse racing.
-Besides these you can play online casino via apps or websites.
+Since gambling is banned in Japan, the only alternatives are clandestine forms or legal means of betting such as horse racing.
+In addition to these you can play online casino via apps or websites.

-There are hundreds of thousands of casino websites and apps, you can see a ranking of the most popular online casinos clicking here.
-It is noteworthy that it is necessary to be careful against possible Scams.
+There are hundreds of thousands of casino websites and apps, you can see a ranking of the most popular online casinos.
+It is worth mentioning that caution must be taken against possible Scams.

-Another option would be to leave the country, you don't have to go far, you can take a cruise that usually has gaming rooms for betting money.
+Another option would be to go out of the country, you don't have to go far, you can take a cruise that usually has game rooms betting money.